Identifying the lights position in photometric stereo under unknown lighting: Introduction

 \section{Introduction}

 \emph{Shape from shading} is a typical problem in Computer Vision~\cite{horn1989,klette1998,slabaugh2001}.
-Its objective is to reconstruct the 3D shape of an object, starting from a set of discretized 2D projections (e.g., digital pictures).
+It exploits shading information for recovering the 3D shape of an object from a from a set of discretized 2D projections (e.g., digital pictures), when the object is illuminated by a single light source.
+If only one picture is available, the \emph{shape from shading} problem is not well posed, as its solution is not unique.
+A way to solve this problem and remove the uncertainty is to use more than one image.
 There are two main possible approaches to the problem.
-Stereo vision, sometimes generalized to multiple views vision or \emph{multiview}~\cite{dyer2001}, assumes the availability of different observations of an object varying the point of view, but not the illumination.
+Stereo vision, sometimes generalized to multiple views vision or \emph{multiview}~\cite{dyer2001}, assumes the availability of different observations of an object obtained by varying the point of view, but not the illumination.
 The pictures are typically obtained by a set of fixed cameras, or extracted from the frames of a movie shot by a moving camera.

-Photometric stereo (PS) \cite{woodham1980} is a photographic method that uses a fixed camera and a movable light to acquire a set of images that embed shape and color (albedo) information of the framed object \cite{christensen1994}.
+Photometric stereo (PS) \cite{woodham1980} is a \emph{shape from shading} method that uses a fixed camera and a movable light to acquire a set of images that embed shape and color (albedo) information of the framed object \cite{christensen1994}.
 The ideal PS requires the lights position and intensity to be accurately known \cite{barsky2003}, a deviation from this requirement often results in a distorted reconstruction.

 Various attempts have been made to estimate the lights position directly from the data; see, e.g., \cite{basri2007,chen2006} where a linear combination of special functions (spherical harmonics) is employed.
-Obtaining such a result would release the constraint on the precise positioning of the light sources, making the surveying process much simpler.
+The problem was solved in \cite{hayakawa1994}, where it was shown that at least 6 images under different lighting conditions are needed.
+Such a result releases the constraint on the precise positioning of the light sources, making the acquisition process much simpler.